Relax, if you are thinking you are ab-normal reading this article about eating like a ‘normal‘ person, you’re probably pretty normal.

 Can you see that people who have a balance with food aren’t perfect?
-They still overeat.
-They still under eat.
-They are not perfect.
+They still overeat and they still under eat.
+No, they are not perfect.
 They just make a mental note and move on.

 People who are chill around food trust their body to eat more or less.
 If the person under ate accidentally, they know it’s okay to eat more the next meal or day.
 If they overate accidentally, they know it’s also ok to eat less the next meal.

 Can you see how there are very little black-and-white rules for the person who is happy with food?

 After they are done eating, they stop thinking about food for the most part.